-Requirement Results of review

-Publication of annual reports:

-Portfolio companies should publish their annual audited reports on their websites no more than 6 months after the company year-end.
-80% of portfolio companies published an annual report within 6 months of year-end on their website (2018: 81%).

-Mid-year update:

-Portfolio companies should publish a summary mid-year update giving a brief account of major developments in the company within 3 months of mid-year.
-68% of portfolio companies published a mid-year update within 3 months of mid-year on their website (2018: 74%).
+Requirement Results of review Publication of annual reports: Portfolio companies should publish their annual audited reports on their websites no more than 6 months after the company year-end.
+70% of portfolio companies published an annual report within 6 months of year-end on their website (2019: 80%).
+As noted above, due to COVID-19, companies were given extensions on request.
+Mid-year update: Portfolio companies should publish a summary mid-year update giving a brief account of major developments in the company within 3 months of mid-year.
+68% of portfolio companies published a mid-year update within 3 months of mid-year on their website (2019: 68%).